What Is The Thinnest Layer Of The Earth?

 The Lithosphere is called the solid part of the Earth.

 The continental Lithosphere consists of at least 50–100 km of crust and 100–150 km of topmost mantle.
 The oceanic Lithosphere is denser than the continental Lithosphere.
 It has a mantle coupled with a felsic crust, mostly of mafic crust and ultramafic mantle.
 The Moho discontinuity distinguishes the crust from the upper mantle by changing chemical composition.
 It is also known as the continental crust or Lithosphere.
 The continents and continental shelves are made up of volcanic and sedimentary rock.
 A large portion of this strata is composed of granitic rock.
-On the other hand, oceanic crust is much denser than continental crust while being much thicker (25 to 70 km versus 7-10 km).
+On the other hand, oceanic crust is much denser than continental crust but much thicker (25 to 70 km versus 7-10 km).

 How Did Scientists Believe the Earth’s Layers Were Formed?